 About the Author

-David L. Kahn is the author of Storms and Rainbows: Trauma Dreams of LGBTQ+ Youth.
+David L. Kahn is the author of.
 His dreamwork includes presentations, articles, and a contribution to the Encyclopedia of Sleep and Dreams on the dreams of Holocaust and Rwandan genocide survivors.